Worship

 Will I be able to keep up with what’s going on?

-While there may be some elements of the service that are new or unfamiliar to you, we try hard to make it as easy to follow along as possible.
+While there may be some elements of the service that are new or unfamiliar to you, we try hard to make it as easy as possible to follow along.
 You’ll get a printed order of service that’s easy to follow.
 A screen in the front of church also helps people follow along.

 What about my kids?